ahippman/Physiology/01_Linear_Model_Anova.md

 ![](01_Linear_Model_Anova_files/figure-html/graph_Growthrate-1.png)

-To really understand what we are seeing, especially with the copper data, we need to remember the differnet metal concnetrations that are used for the different strains and treatents:
+To really understand what we are seeing, especially with the copper data, we need to remember the different metal concentrations that are used for the different strains and treatments:

 ```r